In this role you will be responsible for the following:

 - Picks up garbage when it is seen regardless of position.

 - Follows safety guidelines to ensure a safe working environment and consistently demonstrates safe work behaviors.

 - Is welcoming of new hires.

 - Bachelor’s degree and at least three years of experience in a development department within a nonprofit organization.

 - Must have excellent analytical, organizational, communications, and customer service skills.

-- Must be IT-proficient, detail oriented, creative, energetic, flexible, and able to manage multiple priorities at any time.
+- Must be IT proficient, detail oriented, creative, energetic, flexible, and able to manage multiple priorities.
 Some weekend and evening work required.

 Come work in a setting that is like no other as you support our mission: We cultivate the power of plants to sustain and enrich life.
 Take the first step toward being one of the employees who make the Garden one of the treasures of the Forest Preserves of Cook County.
 Apply today.
 Please note that applicants who do not meet the required qualifications will not be considered.